 After having the first-overall pick in three straight drafts, the Edmonton Oilers found themselves in unusual territory with the seventh pick in 2013.
 It was clear that the team needed to address their weak defensive core with this selection, after taking three highly skilled forwards in the years prior, so they selected one of the best defensemen available in Darnell Nurse.

-It took until the 2015-16 season for Nurse to get a full-time taste of the NHL, and while his play was far from refined at first, he has seen solid development over the last three seasons.
-The 2017-18 season stands out in particular, where he posted 26 points in 82 games, while averaging around 22 minutes of ice time each night.
+It took until the 2015-16 season for Nurse to get a full-time taste of the NHL, and while his play was far from refined at first, he has seen consistent development in his overall play.
+2017-18 stands out in particular, where he posted 26 points in 82 games while averaging around 22 minutes of ice time each night.